 Side note for first time home buyers: please read home inspection reports.
 This is a potential source of major maintenance expenses.
 I see people making emotional decisions and closing their eyes on problems with foundations, termite inspections, wiring.
 There is no doubt, this stuff will catch up with you when you are living in the house.
 And this is exactly why more than 60% of first-time homebuyers regret their home purchase decision – they underestimate maintenance costs.

 My experience tells me that to get the right answer, you need to phrase the question correctly.
 So, if you come to an architect to discuss the home addition, this is exactly what you will get: a discussion on a way to enlarge an existing house that will take months to pull a permit for.
 Let us take it one more step back, you will start by looking for an architect to help with your home addition, so the pool of references that you have will include just that: professionals versed in home additions.
 A limiting factor for your options in today’s market.

 I know about it from personal experience.
 I have been doing my local construction project before I became familiar with the benefits of ADUs, and certainly before I became a certified ADU Specialist.
 None of the people I talked to mentioned ADUs.
 And believe me, I talk to a lot of professionals.

 I have spent last year interviewing ADU professionals in 20+ live events.
 I have interviewed companies that were mentioned in newspapers as ADU builders before they built their first unit.
 A Working Group of the Casita Coalition, the only statewide, multi-sector organization that brings together all key players to remove policy barriers for small homes, is starting to build an ADU Registry.
 Here is what we all agree on – when vetting your ADU builder, ask if they have built homes before in your neighborhood.
+Note, I have said homes, not ADUs.
 Talk to their clients.
 Study the way they make their estimates.